Purple Mountain (Colorado): Description

-Purple Mountain, elevation 12,958-feet (3,950 m), is situated in the Elk Mountains which are a subrange of the Rocky Mountains.
+Purple Mountain, elevation 12,958 ft, is situated in the Elk Mountains which are a subrange of the Rocky Mountains.
 The peak is located 11 mi northwest of the community of Crested Butte in the Raggeds Wilderness, on land managed by Gunnison National Forest and White River National Forest.
 Precipitation runoff from the mountain's east slope drains into headwaters of the Slate River; the southwest slope drains into Middle Anthracite Creek, thence North Fork Gunnison River; and the northwest slope drains into headwaters of Yule Creek which is a tributary of the Crystal River.
 Topographic relief is significant as the summit rises 2960 ft above Middle Anthracite Creek in 1.2 mile (1.93 km).
 The landform's toponym was officially adopted on April 4, 1906, by the United States Board on Geographic Names.
 This landform should not be confused with Purple Peak, five miles to the south.